 After four years under the tutelage of Timberline’s then chef, Leif Eric Benson, Jason left with Chef Benson’s encouragement to experience more of what Oregon’s bounty had to offer.
 Jason moved to a vineyard in the Dundee Hills of Oregon and became a partner at the Dundee Bistro with wine pioneers Dick and Nancy Ponzi.
 While there, he earned a reputation as one of the premier Northwest chefs and directed the culinary program for what became Oregon’s signature wine country restaurant.
 In 2004, Jason was invited to cook at the James Beard House in New York City.
 In 2005, the Oregon Restaurant Association awarded him a scholarship to study food and wine pairing at the Culinary Institute of America at Greystone in Napa Valley.
 Jason continued to hone his food and wine pairing skills by working closely with wineries throughout Oregon, and he was appointed as board member at the International Pinot Noir Celebration.
-Jason has been a featured chef at IPNC since 2001 and has become rather well known for orchestrating the elaborate traditional Native American-style salmon bake.
+Jason has been a featured chef at IPNC since 2001 where he’s become well known for orchestrating the elaborate traditional Native American-style salmon bake.

 Perhaps the ultimate compliment to his talents and hard work came in June 2010 when he was invited to bring the salmon bake to the White House.
 He was asked to represent the cuisine of the Pacific Northwest for a Congressional Picnic personally hosted by President and Mrs. Barack Obama.
 With his small team of volunteers, Jason literally dug up the front lawn of White House, built a 50-foot-long fire pit, and roasted salmon for 2000 guests and members of the United States Congress.
 He was personally greeted and thanked by the President and First Lady.